choushuiguo325/API-challenge/README.md

 After each pair of plots, explainations about what the linear regression is modeling such as any noticed relationships and any other analysis are shown.

-**Optional** You will be creating multiple linear regression plots.
-To optimize your code, write a function that creates the linear regression plots.

-Your final notebook must:

-* Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
-* Perform a weather check on each of the cities using a series of successive API calls.
-* Include a print log of each city as it's being processed with the city number and city name.
-* Save a CSV of all retrieved data and a PNG image for each scatter plot.

 All the scatter plots are exported into output_data folders as png figures.